 Now for the fun (and terrifying) part!
-Getting them into their own room.
+Getting them into their own room!
 My biggest advice here is to make it really, really exciting…irresistible even.
 I’m sure if you’re really creative, you can easily do this without spending a penny, but for us it helped to indulge a bit.
-We timed his transition around his second birthday, so we used that opportunity to add a few new items to his room:
+We timed his transition around his second birthday, so we used that opportunity to add a few new items to his bedroom:

 - A themed toddler bed.
 My son was obsessed with Mickey Mouse and we found a pretty cheap toddler bed online that incorporated a crib mattress that we already had.
 We got some fun Mickey Mouse sheets to go with it and bam!!
 It was a huge success!
 He was soooo excited to sleep in his very own big boy bed.

 - A star machine.
 My son got a star machine as a gift and it was a huge hit!
 It only works in the dark (perfect) and we only kept it in his room, which made his bedroom that much more exciting.
 This became one of his favorite bedtime routines.
 He would literally jump right into bed knowing the star machine was coming.

 - New stuffed animals.
 We didn’t actually need to buy new stuffed animals, but we reintroduced them as if they were new.
 One thing that happens with most co-sleepers is they never really get attached to their stuffed animals – because they’re attached to you!
 So we started putting his favorite stuffed animals in bed with him and voila!
 It was another exciting element to sleeping in the new big boy bed.

 Every transition I’ve ever had to do has always been easiest when I started with nap times.
 Getting a co-sleeping toddler to sleep alone was no exception.
 They’re so much more tired that they fall asleep way easier (and quicker) and I was always less likely to be tired on my own.
 I started with nap times and before long, he was comfortable in his new bedroom, which made nighttime transitions much easier.